PR1NT3R/esp32-based-led-lights/README.md

  * Simple/Advanced setup via bluetooth (and a simple webpage to eaisly configure the device for people that aren't technical) - V2
  * Fully remote debbuding - V1.1 or V1.3
  * Simpler controll without the need for MQTT (exposing HTTP endpoints, mostly for very niche situations where you want to controll the device from your own local web server or something) - V2

+## Issues I plan to fix asap:
+ * Overloading the esp32 with MQTT data causes it to freeze for unknown durations of time, making it impossible to even remotely reboot to kill the queqe